-Sunday, 21 August 2011
+Sunday 21 August 2011

 In Mexico they have a saying: “Through good and bad - the circus forever!”
-Circo, a fantastic documentary shot and directed by Aaron Schock, shows both the good times and the bad times, while leaving no doubt that the circus will indeed endure forever.
+Circo, a fantastico documentary shot and directed by Aaron Schock, shows both the good times and the bad times, while leaving no doubt that the circus will indeed endure forever.

 But all is not well in the big top.
 Tino’s wife, a town girl, is unhappy with her children being driven so hard: “You are supposed to give your children everything, but our children give us everything.”
-Ivonne also resent all the profits from her their hard labour being passed to Tino’s aging parents, who own the circus.
+Ivonne also resents all the profits from her their hard labour being passed to Tino’s aging parents, who own the circus.

 “The circus always comes first, before anything else,” Ivonne moans, while Tino admits “I’m walking a tightrope,” between responsibility to his parents and responsibility to his wife and children.